What is Human-in-the-Loop Machine Learning: Why & How HITL Used in AI?

-In today’s era, mechanization taking place everywhere with a new age of development in more automated systems, applications, and robots, etc. Machine learning and AI are the leading cutting-edge technologies giving automation a new dimension with more tasks performed by machines itself.
+In today’s era, mechanization is taking place everywhere with a new age of development in more automated systems, applications, robots, etc. Machine learning and AI are the leading cutting-edge technologies giving automation a new dimension with more tasks to be performed by machines themselves.

-Though, nowadays many tasks can be independently performed by AI-enabled devices, systems or machines without the help of humans.
+Though, nowadays many tasks can be independently performed by AI-enabled devices, systems, or machines without the help of humans.
 But developing such machines is not possible without the help of humans.
-So, Human-in-the-Loop or HITL is a model or concept requires human interaction.
+So, Human-in-the-Loop or HITL is a model or concept that requires human interaction.

 What is Human-in-the-Loop?

 Human-in-the-loop (HITL), basically you can say, is the process of leveraging the power of the machine and human intelligence to create machine learning-based AI models.
-HITL describes the process when the machine or computer system is unable to solve a problem, needs human intervention like involving in both the training and testing stages of building an algorithm, for creating a continuous feedback loop allowing the algorithm to give every time better results.
+HITL describes the process when the machine or computer system is unable to solve a problem and needs human intervention like being involved in both the training and testing stages of building an algorithm, for creating a continuous feedback loop allowing the algorithm to give better results every time.

-Humans annotate or label data then give to the machine learning algorithm to learn from such and take decisions from such predictions.
-And then humans also involve in tuning the model to improve its accuracy.
-And finally, these people test and validate the model by scoring its outputs, when machine learning algorithms not able to make the right decisions or gives incorrect decisions.
+Humans annotate or label data and then give it to the machine learning algorithm to learn and take decisions from such predictions.
+Humans are also involved in tuning the model to improve its accuracy.
+Finally, these people test and validate the model by scoring its outputs, when machine learning algorithms are not able to make the right decisions.

 Why Human-in-the-Loop Machine Learning is used?

-If you have a sufficient amount of datasets, an ML algorithm can easily make decisions with accuracy just learned from these datasets.
-But before that machine needs to get learn from a certain amount and quality of data sets, how to properly identify the right criteria and thus comes to the right results.
+If you have a sufficient amount of datasets, an ML algorithm can easily make decisions with accuracy, just after learning from these datasets.
+But before that, the machine needs to learn from a certain amount and quality of data sets, how to properly identify the right criteria and thus come to the right results.